 By Jennifer McDougall

-1. PLAN THE DAY/NIGHT
+1. PLAN THE DAY/NIGHT AHEAD OF TIME

 There is no need to feel obligated to attend every party that you’re invited to.
 Find the crowd who is most sympathetic to the healthier choices you’ve made and stick with those friends.
 Attend the party with someone you trust.

-2. CONNECT WITH FAMILY
+2. CONNECT WITH THOSE WHO SUPPORT YOUR SOBRIETY

 Supportive family members can offer positive reinforcement at difficult times.
 Remember that just because someone is related to you, doesn’t necessarily make them supportive.
 Surround yourself with people who bring out your best self and never judge you for the choices you’ve made.